brangerbriz/messages-from-the-mines/README.md

 git clone https://github.com/brangerbriz/messages-from-the-mines
 cd messages-from-the-mines

+# if you are on this branch we assume you want to install the web version
+# of the project (not the physical installation version).
+git checkout -b web
+git pull origin web

 # recursively init and download the submodules
-git submodule update --init --recursive
+git submodule update --init --recursive --remote

 # you will notice that there are 4 submodules, two in the parent
 # repo, each that contains one additional submodule.